spine-tools/Spine-Toolbox/docs/source/settings.rst

   Make sure to clean up the directory every now and then.

-- **Smooth zoom** Controls the way zooming (by using the mouse wheel) behaves in Design View and in Data Store View.
+- **Smooth zoom** Controls the way zooming (by using the mouse wheel) behaves in Design View and in Spine database editor.
 Controls if the zoom in/out is continuous or discrete.
 On older computers, smooth zoom is not recommended (because it may be slower).

 - **Curved links** Controls the look of the arrows (connections) on Design View.